Indexing Your Data

 1. In the Storage area, select the object group that you want to start indexing.

 2. Click Start Indexing in the top right.
-(The button could be Restart Indexing if some daily intervals already exist.)
+(The button could be Restart Indexing if indexing ran previously and was stopped.)

-Chaos Index starts a deep analysis of associated content, generating a proprietary data representation, and inferring the data structure (schema).
+Chaos Index reads the associated content, generating a proprietary data representation, and inferring the data structure (schema).
 The end result is one or more daily intervals appearing in the Intervals tab.
+If the object group uses static indexing, the indexing is finished after all of the referenced storage files are scanned and processed.
+If the object group uses live indexing, indexing runs in the background and updates when new matching files are written to cloud storage.

 View Index Information

-Once the indexing analysis is complete, the system displays a comprehensive report of your data.
+After files are indexed for the object group, the system displays a comprehensive report of your data.
 The Properties page is updated with a summary of the indexing Status, and a Data Types pie chart to summarize the fields that were discovered and created for the indexed data.

 The Indexed Structure area summarizes the field information with a list of field names and data types.